How to Switch from Wegovy to Mounjaro

 What to expect when switching

 When you switch from Wegovy to Mounjaro, you may notice several changes as Wegovy leaves your system.
-For example, as Wegovy leaves your body, semaglutide will no longer bind to the GLP-1 receptors in your brain, so you may notice that your appetite increases.
+For example:

-This isn’t anything to worry about and will be a temporary effect until you begin Mounjaro treatment.
-Once you start Mounjaro injections, tirzepatide will bind to the GLP-1 and GIP receptors in your brain which will signal that you are full, so your appetite will reduce.
+You may notice some appetite changes because Mounjaro needs to build up in your system, especially because you’ll start on a lower dose.
+This is not anything to worry about and will be a temporary effect.
+As you continue with Mounjaro injections, tirzepatide will bind to the GLP-1 and GIP receptors in your brain, which will signal that you are full, so your appetite will reduce.

 Just like Wegovy, Mounjaro can cause side effects, although not everyone will get them.
-Some common Mounjaro side effects include:
+Some common Mounjaro side effects that may be likely when you start taking it include:

-As your body gets used to Mounjaro, these side effects should become more manageable or may go away completely.
-Some people experience temporary side effects as their dose increases.
+As your body gets used to Mounjaro, these side effects should become more manageable and go away completely.
+Some people get temporary side effects as their dose increases.
 However, as your dose goes up and you get used to tirzepatide, you should notice better weight loss results.

 If at any point your side effects become unmanageable or severe, speak to a doctor or pharmacist straight away.
 You should also report any side effects to your doctor, so they can monitor them too.